 The terrorist atrocities of September 11, 2001 changed the aviation industry forever.
 It also altered the way we looked at airline hijackers.
 Until that fateful day, terrorists had used aircraft, its passengers and crew as bargaining tools.
 Now they used them as weapons.

-Before 9/11 the story of Trans World Airlines (TWA) flight 847 stood out as one of the most dramatic and unforgettable airline hijackings in history.
-The 1970’s and 80’s were rife for hijackings, bombings and airport sieges and when flight 847 was attacked on Friday June 14, 1985 it became the third such incident to occur in the region that week.
+Before 9/11, the story of Trans World Airlines (TWA) flight 847 stood out as one of the most dramatic and unforgettable airline hijackings in history.
+The 1970s and ’80s were rife with hijackings, bombings and airport sieges.
+When flight 847 was attacked on Friday, June 14, 1985 it became the third such incident to occur in the region that week.

 As the horrifying drama unfolded, millions around the world watched live on CNN, a news channel which had premiered just five years earlier.

 What also made the events of Flight 847 so famous was the actions of lead Flight Attendant Uli Derickson, whose calm manner, bravery and professionalism saved the lives of so many of her passengers.

 This is her story.

 Uli Derickson was born Ulrike Patzelt on August 8, 1944 in Aussie an der Elbe, Czechoslovakia, near the German border.
 She and her parents were eventually expelled to East Germany, before escaping to West Germany a few years later.